Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 7. The Reformed Player

 Cliché: A handsome and successful guy with a major phobia for serious, committed relationships finally meets "the one," usually a woman who can cure him of his playboy ways.
 It often features a strong and beautiful leading lady who is Mrs. Right and is able to handle all the guy's relationship panics and neuroses.

 Popular In: Failure to Launch, This Means War, That Awkward Moment, What Women Want, Wedding Crashers

 8. The Frenemies

-Cliché: Arguably one of the most common romantic comedy formulas, the "frenemies" plot often centers on two attractive people who share a mutual attraction but refuse to acknowledge their feelings do to outside forces, differing views or opinions.
+Cliché: Arguably one of the most common romantic comedy formulas, the "frenemies" plot often centers on two attractive people who share a mutual attraction but refuse to acknowledge their feelings due to outside forces, differing views or opinions.
 They argue and bicker constantly and never see eye-to-eye, but end up giving in and admitting their true feelings for one another.

 Popular In: You've Got Mail, 27 Dresses, What Happens in Vegas, Bridget Jones's Diary, 10 Things I Hate About You

 9. Calling off a Wedding at the Alter